Never dreamed I'd be fishing with a tobacco-chewing alien but here I am. He hawks a cheek-load over the side of the boat

 "No man, that thing would cost like 80 bucks at the market.
 I'm keeping it.
 Give it to me I'll put it in the chest."

 I grip the slimy fish in the mid throws of death, demanding it 'fucking relax'.
 At the same time Albert lets out a shriek and points behind me.
 I turn to see my pole in the air, flying towards the water.
 It lands with a splash and zooms off at the behest of a fish.

 "My pole!"
 I shout.

 "That buggah!"
 Albert exclaims, "He's hauling off with yah your pole like an 18-wheelah mate!"

 We watch as a murky non-descript body wriggles away with my pole towards the sunset, the sound of my reel ticking faintly into the silence of the ocean.
 Albert and I stand shoulder to shoulder, filled with cosmic bemusement.

 "Albert," I say, "Correct me if I'm wrong, but did you just catch a fish with tobacco?"

 "I think Ah just did mate." he responds.

 "And did another fish just run off with my pole?"

 "Okay Albert, I suppose its time.
 Spit it out.
 Say something spiritual."

-Albert rubs his chin, spits some chew, turns to me and says, "Well I suppose mate, life can be a bit bonkahs, yeh?
+Albert rubs his chin, spits out some chew and says to me, "Well I suppose mate, life can be a bit bonkahs, yeh?
 And things happen when you least expect- but as an ambassador to my stah system, I must say, hold on to your fookin' pole mate!